Story within a story: Nested plays

 This dramatic device was probably first used by Thomas Kyd in The Spanish Tragedy around 1587, where the play is presented before an audience of two of the characters, who comment upon the action.
 From references in other contemporary works, Kyd is also assumed to have been the writer of an early, lost version of Hamlet (the so-called Ur-Hamlet), with a play-within-a-play interlude.
 William Shakespeare's Hamlet retains this device by having Hamlet ask some strolling players to perform The Murder of Gonzago.
 The action and characters in The Murder mirror the murder of Hamlet's father in the main action, and Prince Hamlet writes additional material to emphasize this.
 Hamlet wishes to provoke the murderer, his uncle, and sums this up by saying "the play's the thing wherein I'll catch the conscience of the king."
 Hamlet calls this new play The Mouse-trap (a title that Agatha Christie later took for the long-running play The Mousetrap).
 Christie's work was parodied in Tom Stoppard's The Real Inspector Hound, in which two theater critics are drawn into the murder mystery they are watching.
 The audience is similarly absorbed into the action in Woody Allen's play God, which is about two failed playwrights in Ancient Greece.
-The phrase The Conscience of the King also became the title of a Star Trek episode featuring a production of Hamlet which leads to the exposure of a murderer (although not a king).
+The phrase "The Conscience of the King" also became the title of a Star Trek episode featuring a production of Hamlet which leads to the exposure of a murderer (although not a king).

-The play I Hate Hamlet and the movie A Midwinter's Tale are about a production of Hamlet, which in turn includes a production of The Murder of Gonzago, as does the Hamlet-based film Rosencrantz & Guildenstern Are Dead, which even features a third-level puppet theatre version within their play.
+The play I Hate Hamlet and the movie A Midwinter's Tale are about a production of Hamlet, which in turn includes a production of The Murder of Gonzago, as does the Hamlet-based play Rosencrantz & Guildenstern Are Dead and subsequent film adaptation; which explores and deconstructs narrative concepts, and even features a third-level puppet theatre version of Gonzago within the play inside the film, and a scene in which the title characters observe the Tragedians performing a staged parody of their exploits in the ongoing story (including many that are yet to occur).
 Similarly, in Anton Chekhov's The Seagull there are specific allusions to Hamlet: in the first act a son stages a play to impress his mother, a professional actress, and her new lover; the mother responds by comparing her son to Hamlet.
 Later he tries to come between them, as Hamlet had done with his mother and her new husband.
 The tragic developments in the plot follow in part from the scorn the mother shows for her son's play.